ebeshero/digitalStorytelling/schedule_2017.md

 1. You need to produce one "sound essay

-1. As your "grand finale" assignment, you need to produce on ** short video narrative** : a narrative film (length = negotiable, but 3 minutes is a standard for this assignmnet).
-This could be an "animaed short" film, a sequence of edited images that you weave together, a video-complemented reading of a poem or short story, etc.  Suggestion: a silently image+text glossed oral performance of Lord Byron's "The Prisoner of Chillon".
+1. As your "grand finale" assignment, you need to produce one **short video narrative** : a narrative film (length = negotiable, but 3 minutes is a standard for this assignmnet).
+This could be an "animated short" film, a sequence of edited images that you weave together, a video-complemented reading of a poem or short story, etc.  Suggestion: a silently glossed oral performance of Lord Byron's "The Prisoner of Chillon", applying image with text.

 ##### Friday, 6/16
 Suggestion: complete and post the photo essays